History of Powerball

 The Powerball remained a choice of 42 numbers until January 7, 2009, when the matrix changed again and players were required to select five main balls from a choice of 59 and a Powerball from a pool of 39 numbers.
 The minimum jackpot was increased to $20 million.

 There have been a number of notable changes to Powerball over the years.
 In 2001, Power Play was introduced as an optional extra that allowed participants to increase the value of any non-jackpot prize.
 The new feature cost an additional $1.

 In October 2015, a number of changes were made to the game, with the number of balls in the main pool increasing from 59 to 69, while there was a decrease in the number of Powerballs - from 35 to 26.
 This saw the jackpot become more difficult to win, but the chances of winning any prize significantly increased.

 The number of participating lotteries had continued to increase slowly over the years, up to a total of 32 at the start of 2010.
 An agreement was then reached between the MUSL and the Mega Millions consortium to cross-sell Mega Millions and Powerball, allowing state lotteries to offer both games.
 Ten further lotteries - Georgia, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Texas, Virginia, Washington, Ohio and the U.S Virgin Islands – joined the Powerball family in 2010.

-The changes to the game and its enduring popularity have helped to make some massive jackpots, and Powerball is responsible for offering the biggest lottery jackpot in the world.
-This came in January 2016, when three lucky ticket holders shared a record-breaking $1.58 billion.
+The changes to the game and its enduring popularity have helped to make some massive jackpots.
+In January 2016, three lucky ticket holders shared a jackpot of $1.58 billion - the biggest to have been seen at the time.
 John and Lisa Munford of Tennessee, David Kaltschmidt and Maureen Smith from Florida, and Marvin and Mae Acosta of California walked away with $528.8 million apiece.